On the day of your court hearing arrive at 9.00am and check in with Registry on the 1st floor.

 Who sits where

-Accused/offenders (or in the case of family violence/personal safety matters, the Respondent) sit at the bar table beside their lawyer.
+Accused/offenders (or the Respondent) sit at the bar table beside their lawyer.
 (Only people who are held in custody sit in the dock).

-In most other Magistrates' Courts accused/offenders/respondents sit behind their lawyers, usually in the front row of the public seats.
-At our court, we want people to understanding and be part of what's going on.
+In most other Magistrates' Courts accused/offenders/respondents usually sit in the front row of the public seats.
+At our court, we want people to be part of what's going on.
 It may be overwhelming, but it will assist you to get more out of your hearing.

 Friends and family sit in the public seats.